MediaComem/comem-webdev/subjects/mongodb/INSTALL.md

 You need to create a directory for the MongoDB server to store its databases in (it looks in `C:\data\db` by default).

-For MongoDB on Windows, you **MUST use the Windows command line** (not a Unix shell like Git Bash), otherwise you will have problems.
+For MongoDB on Windows, you **SHOULD use the Windows command line** (not a Unix shell like Git Bash), otherwise you may have problems.
 Open the **Launch menu** and type `cmd` to launch it.

 Run the following command in the Windows CLI to **create the data directory**: